 A gateway manages the network interactions on behalf of an application, allowing it to focus on business logic.
 Applications connect to a gateway and then all subsequent interactions are managed using that gateway's configuration.
-In this topic, we're going to cover:

 - Why gateways are important

-- How applications use a gateway
+- · How applications use a gateway

 - How to define a static gateway

 - How to define a dynamic gateway for service discovery

 - Using multiple gateways